 As part of the BMC Helix Connector Designer installation process, you will have downloaded the rcb.cmd file.
 For system requirements and installation steps, see Installing and setting up the connector development environment.

-Modify rcb.cmd by adding a
+Modify rcb.cmd by adding the required environment variables (

 Integration Controller does not start

 To refresh a site, in the list of sites, click the refresh button for the site that you want to refresh.

 Developed connectors are not available in BMC Helix Connector Designer on Microsoft Windows

 If you use BMC Helix Connector Designer on Microsoft Windows, you might experience the following Docker issue.
 When the Docker engine or your laptop is restarted, the containers start before Docker shares the drive.
 As a result, you cannot see your developed connectors.

 For more information about the errors that occur during the BMC Helix Connector Designer usage, check the BMC Helix Connector Designer logs.
 To access the logs, use the following command: